Processors Tab

 Pre-Script

 Pre-scripts execute JavaScript code before the request is sent.
-Use them to inspect request data, log information for debugging, or perform pre-flight validation.
+Use them to dynamically modify the request, set environment variables, log information for debugging, or perform pre-flight validation.

 Available APIs